 There are many foods that we know about today, which offer a wide variety of nutritional benefits and support our health.
 One of these foods is the chia seed.
 Originating in South America, today chia seeds can be widely found across North America.
-One type of chia seed is Salba, and in this article I will share with you about its specific characteristics.
+One type of chia seed is Salba, and in this article, I will share with you its health and nutrition benefits, how it differs from regular chia seeds, and how to use it in your diet.

 Salba chia has the following nutritional characteristics:

-Considered the richest whole food source of fiber found in nature (gram for gram basis)
+- It is considered the richest whole food source of fiber found in nature (gram for gram)

 Gram for gram, Salba chia provides: